Benefit Plan Timeframe Extensions

 Conclusion: In this example, the Outbreak Period is not counted for purposes of determining Anna’s special enrollment period.
 Anna and her children qualify for special enrollment into her employer’s plan as early as the date of the children’s birth.
 Anna may exercise her special enrollment rights for herself and her children into her employer’s plan until 30 days after June 29, 2020, which is July 29, 2020, if she pays the premiums for any period of coverage.

 Employees or qualified beneficiaries generally have a 60-day timeline for electing COBRA coverage, and an additional 45 days for making the first premium payment, for a potential total of 105 days from the initial loss of coverage.
 Additionally, qualified beneficiaries are required to notify their COBRA administrator of the determination of a disability.
-Each of these deadlines for notifying COBRA administrator, electing coverage, and making the initial or monthly premium payments is extended under these new rules.
+Each of these deadlines for notifying COBRA administrators, electing coverage, and making the initial or monthly premium payments is extended under these new rules.

-Example B – Electing COBRA
+Benefit Plan Example B – Electing COBRA

 Bobby works for XYZ Corp. and participates in XYZ’s group health plan.
 Due to the National Emergency, Bobby experiences a qualifying event for COBRA purposes because of a reduction of work hours below the hours necessary to meet the group health plan’s eligibility requirements and has no other coverage.
 Bobby is provided a COBRA election notice on April 1, 2020.
 What is the deadline for Bobby to elect COBRA?